Annual Dues, Fees & Assessments

 How do I transfer from Emeritus to Active?

 Members must petition the Montana Supreme Court using the required petition form in order to regain active status.
-Once approved by Court order, the member will owe payment of active fees and assessments for the current year including payment of all license taxes waived during emeritus status in compliance with Section 37-61-211, MCA.
+Once approved by Court order, the member will owe payment of active dues, fees, and assessments for the current year including payment of all license taxes waived during emeritus status in compliance with Section 37-61-211, MCA.
 In addition, the member shall complete any CLE requirements as might be ordered by the Supreme Court and in accord with the Rules of Mandatory Continuing Legal Education.

 What if I am no longer going to practice law in Montana and want to officially resign my membership?